Easy Skillet Breakfast Potatoes

 How to steam potatoes when you’re making breakfast potatoes:

 Lazy Autumn Saturday morning breakfast wouldn’t be complete without a stack of homemade pumpkin waffles and these hearty skillet potatoes.
+And it sure beats the hockey buck hash browns from the grocery store!
+If you’ve got leftovers, you can pop them into an airtight container and refrigerate.
+Reheat them in a skillet or a toaster oven for a few minutes.

 Eat until your fall heart’s content.